LiamOlausson/LiamOlausson/README.md

-- Hello I am Liam Olausson a computer science student at RPI
+- Hello I am Liam Olausson a computer science and ITWS student at RPI
-- I am interested in
-- Im currently learing c++ and godot
+- Im currently learing c
 - You can reach me at liam.olausson@acurix.com
 - My pronouns are He/Him
 - I enjoy civilization six and reading